-Note: Agencies should consider classifying IT systems as sensitive even if a type of data handled by the IT system has a sensitivity of moderate on the criteria of confidentiality, integrity, and availability.
+Classify the IT system based on the highest potential impact described in the attributes evaluated above.
+Agencies should classify IT systems as sensitive if the business process that is dependent on the IT system has a sensitivity of moderate or high on the criteria of confidentiality, integrity, and availability.

 - 5. Review IT system and data classifications with the Agency Head or designee and obtain Agency Head or designee approval of these classifications. - 6.
 Verify and validate that all agency IT systems and data have been reviewed and classified as appropriate for sensitivity. - 7.
 Communicate approved IT system and data classifications to System Owners, Data Owners, and end-users. - 8.
-Require that the agency prohibit posting any data classified as sensitive with respect to confidentiality on a public website, ftp server, drive share, bulletin board or any other publicly accessible medium unless a written exception is approved by the Agency Head identifying the business case, risks, mitigating controls, and all residual risks.

-9. Use the information documented in the sensitivity classification as a primary input to the Risk Assessment process defined in this Standard.
+Require that the agency prohibit posting any data classified as sensitive with respect to confidentiality on a public website, ftp server, drive share, bulletin board or any other publicly accessible medium unless a written exception is approved by the Agency Head identifying the business case, risks, mitigating controls, and all residual risks. - 9.
+Use the information documented in the sensitivity classification as a primary input to the Risk Assessment process defined in this standard.